-I took part on National Nutrition Seminar in Helsinki (Finland) at the beginning of October 2018.
-The main topic this year was weight control.
-We were privileged to hear numerous excellent speeches from top researchers.
-I want to share most of the valuable content with all of you later on in this blog.
-The docent and the lecturer Leila Karhunen gave us the first speech.
+Weight control was the topic of the National Nutrition Seminar held in Helsinki October 2018 (Finland).
+I was privileged to hear numerous excellent speeches from top researchers.
+I want to share the valuable content with all of you later on in this blog.
+The first speech was by docent and lecturer Leila Karhunen.
 I want to talk about her topic today.
 She asked a big question: “What is the best diet to lose weight today and tomorrow?”

 What is the best diet to lose weight today and tomorrow?

-That is a question we have all tried to figure out.
-I often meet clients who have been eating only soup-based meals or have taken part in Weight Watchers or who left all the carbohydrates out of the diet.
-None of these diets have worked.
-Usually, clients come to see me when they have “failed in every possible diet.”
+That is a question we all have tried to figure out.
+I often meet clients who have been eating only soup-based meals or have taken part in Weight Watchers or who have left out all the carbohydrates of the diet.
+None of these diets have worked out.
+Usually, clients come to see me last – when they have “failed in every possible diet.”

 What did Leila Karhunen answer to the big question “What is the best diet to lose weight today and tomorrow?”.
-The answer is short: “The best diet is the kind that suits you personally the best and is easy to follow on a long term.”
+“The best diet is the kind diet that suits you the best on a personal level, and it’s easy for you to follow in the long term.”

-Researches have shown that it doesn´t matter from which sources you get your energy when it comes to losing weight.
+When it comes to weight loss, researches have shown that it doesn´t matter from which sources you get your energy.
 It doesn´t matter if you avoid fat or carbohydrates.
 BUT concerning your health, it does matter where you get your energy.
-For example, if you are on a low-carb diet, there has been shown negative changes on cholesterol.
+For example, if you are on a low-carb diet, there has been shown adverse changes on cholesterol.